mariohernandez/component-based-development/docs/chapter-6/integrating-components/movie-listing.md

 ![Genre list title template suggestion](../../.gitbook/assets/paragraph-field-title.png)

-Now, open the `field--paragraph--field-list-title--genre-list.html.twig` file, remove all code in the file but leave all comments, and paste in:
+Now, open the `field--paragraph--field-list-title--genre-list.html.twig` file, remove all code in the file but leave all comments, and add in:

 {% code-tabs %}
 {% code-tabs-item title="field--paragraph--field-list-title--genre-list.html.twig" %}